Home Home Sellers The Smart Seller’s Guide to Buy Home Santa Clara Timing

 Inventory tends to build after Memorial Day as more sellers enter the market.
 Buyer urgency cools once school schedules are set and summer travel begins.
 The competitive conditions that drive prices up in late spring simply do not replicate themselves the same way in late summer or fall.

 What would it cost you, in real dollars, to miss this window and list in September instead?
 That is not a hypothetical.
-It is the kind of calculation worth running with someone who knows your specific neighborhood and your specific price point in the Santa Clara real estate market.
+It is the kind of calculation worth running with someone who knows your specific neighborhood and your specific price point.

 There is a meaningful difference between doing more things before you list and doing the right things.
 When the window is short, preparation strategy matters more than the volume of updates you make.

+Think fresh paint, updated lighting, and clean landscaping rather than a full kitchen remodel that will not close the gap on your net proceeds.
 A knowledgeable broker can walk through your specific home and tell you which improvements actually move the needle on offer price and which ones just cost you time and money without a return.
-The hidden best preparation tends to focus on first impressions: curb appeal, interior staging, and any deferred maintenance that a buyer’s inspector would flag on a disclosure form.

 A Straightforward Next Step